 The Curve tool endpoints, on the other hand, are always adjusted manually.
 However, with Curve you can decide whether you like to work with the RGB or Luma curve.

 Please note that with Curve endpoints you can freely move then around, combining horizontal and vertical adjustments.

-Sometimes I get the question what the purpose of the Color Channel curves is.
+Sometimes I get the question of what the purpose of the Color Channel curves is.
 Basically, it is simple.
 There are two applications:

-- introducing a desired color cast
+- introducing the desired color cast

 - remove an unwanted color cast